jmacdotorg/starble/README.md

 1. Use the file `sql/starble.sql` to create an empty Starble database.
 (That's a MySQL dump file.
 Modify as needed.)

+1. Copy `starble-dist.conf` to `starble.conf` and then update that new file's database connection information as needed.
+(Some knowledge of [DBI connection syntax](https://metacpan.org/pod/DBI#connect) might come in handy here.)

 1. In the directory `starbled/conf/`, copy `starbled-conf.dist` to `starbled.conf`, and then season to taste.

-1. Run this command to start Starbled:
+1. Run this command to start the Starble daemon:

         starbled/bin/starbled start